top of page

 Conclusion

-A well-funded reserve fund is essential for any homeowners association.
+A well-funded reserve fund is essential for any homeowners association in 2026.
 By understanding the HOA reserves rule of thumb and making informed decisions about reserve funding, HOAs can set themselves up for long-term success.
+Key takeaways include the importance of conducting regular reserve studies, maintaining transparency with homeowners, and prioritizing safety and liquidity when investing reserve funds.

+Reserve funds are the backbone of a community’s financial stability.
 By maintaining fully funded reserves, HOAs can protect property values, avoid unexpected financial burdens on homeowners, and ensure the long-term success of the community.
-A well-prepared reserve study, coupled with sound financial management, is the key to achieving these goals and keeping the community running smoothly through both good times and challenging periods.

 bottom of page